 Avoiding Probate

-Unless other methods are in place, upon death, the decedent’s estate goes into probate — which is the legal process that transfers the legal title of property from the decedent’s estate to the beneficiaries.
+Unless other methods are in place, upon death, the decedent’s estate goes into probate — the legal process that transfers the legal title of property from the decedent’s estate to the beneficiaries.

-Probate can be both expensive and time-consuming, therefore avoiding the probate process can be an important component in achieving your estate goals, and a variety of estate planning devices are available to assist in achieving this effort.
+Probate can be expensive and time-consuming.
+Therefore, avoiding the probate process can be an important component in achieving your estate goals, and various estate planning devices are available to assist in achieving this effort.

 Devices to Combat Probate